NGonline/Notes/Linux.md

 ## fg
 - Bring a program to foreground.
 It will bring last suspended program to foreground if called without parameters.

+## file
+- determine file type

 ## find
 - `find /path/ -name xxx`
 - `-iname` ignore upper or lower cases.
 - `-mmin n` finds files whose data were last modified n minutes ago.

+## free
+- Display amount of free and used memory in the system

+## fsck
+- Check partition for errors

 ## gzip
 - `gzip` compress